-CSC is a fluid detachment of macula layers from their supporting tissue.
+CSC is a fluid detachment of macula layers/span> from their supporting tissue.
 This allows choroidal fluid to leak into the subretinal space.
 The build-up of fluid seems to occur because of small breaks in the retinal pigment epithelium.

 CSC is sometimes called idiopathic CSC which means that its cause is unknown.
 Nevertheless, stress appears to play an important role.
 CSC has also been associated with cortisol and corticosteroids.